madihahaque/Assignments/_chapters/A1-GettingStarted.md

 ```

-### Q8 - Conditionals With Multiple Options
+### Q8 - Conditionals With Multiple Options (0.5 points)

-Sometimes we may need to check multiple conditions, with many (more than two) possible outcomes.
+Sometimes we may need to check multiple conditions, with many (more than two) possibilities.

 Create a conditional with the following outline:
 - If `check_1` and `check_2` variables are both True, it should set the value of a variable `outcome` to the string 'BOTH'